 Management should be a fundamental consideration in succession planning.
 When considering how to delegate management of the business, it is important to avoid concentrating critical tasks in one or a few people.
 Additionally, redundancies may diffuse risk.
 For example, when only one person has check-signing authority, and he is unavailable, the business is stuck without a person who can sign checks or possibly pay payroll.
 It is also beneficial to select key employees or other experienced persons who have had training or a background in the business or industry.

 How will the ownership in the business be transferred?

 A key tool used when selling or giving away ownership in a business is a buy-sell agreement.
-A simple way to look at a buy-sell agreement is to view it as your business will; it will govern what happens if a partner in the business dies, is forced to leave the business, or chooses to leave the business.
-Like a will, the buy-sell agreement does not come into play until one of the events triggered under it occurs, i.e., the business owner becomes disabled, chooses to leave, or dies.
+A simple way to look at a buy-sell agreement is to view it as your business will – it will govern what happens if a partner in the business dies, is forced to leave the business, or chooses to leave the business.
+Like a will, the buy-sell agreement does not come into effect until one of the events triggered under it occurs, i.e., the business owner becomes disabled, chooses to leave, or dies.

 How will the transfer be funded?

 A business owner should also plan to fund the transfer of ownership and/or management.
 What funds will be used to buy out the value of the ownership being transferred or bought?
 In the event of a death, what about estate taxes?
 Business owners often use life insurance or disability insurance policies to cover these expenses.